shlienlab/raccoon/docs/clustering.rst

 Although this step is not strictly necessary to run UMAP, it can considerably improve the outcome of the clustering, by removing noise and batch effects emerging in the low information features.

-All these methods are set with :code:`filterfeat` and require a cutoff, a percentage of the cumulative variance/MAD to be removed, or the number of output components in t-SVD.
+All these methods are set with :code:`filter_feat` and require a cutoff, a percentage of the cumulative variance/MAD to be removed, or the number of output components in t-SVD.
 This is a tunable parameter and is part of the optimization process, its range and step can be set with :code:`ffrange` and :code:`ffpoints` respectively.